-Endoscopy: A new endoscopy facility would be provided for day case patients who require this procedure.
+Endoscopy: A new endoscopy facility would be built for day-case patients who require this procedure.

 Medical wards: Medical beds would be provided for patients who need ongoing hospital care following their treatment on the Emergency Care site, wherever possible.